Gillespie follows the National Curriculum for KS1 & KS2 and the Early Years Foundation Stage Curriculum for Nursery and Reception.

 Children study English for at least 1 hour each day and Maths for at least 1 hour each day.
 The time spent on other subjects will vary depending on which year they are in.
 For all subjects, children are taught as a class with work adapted for groups or individuals of different abilities where appropriate.
 All children and adults have a combination of different learning styles; these usually involve visual, aural and kinaesthetic learning.
 All children learn by doing as well as by listening and watching.
 Children also learn by collaborating with others and by working on their own.
 Our teachers endeavour to create a dynamic learning environment in which pupils have opportunities to learn in all these different ways.
 We also use modern computer technology across the curriculum to support learning.

-Please go to the Class section of the website to access year group medium term plans for each term of the year.
-In this section you will find plans for English, Maths and Science and the overall termly topic plan which includes foundation subjects – computing, music, history, geography, RE, PE (which incorporates gymnastics, dance, athletics and games), PSHE (personal, social and health education), arts and our modern foreign language French.
-The plans indicate how teachers make cross curricular links between subjects and which areas are studied discretely.
+Class pages include plans for English, Maths and Science and the overall termly topic plan which includes foundation subjects – computing, music, history, geography, RE, PE (which incorporates gymnastics, dance, athletics and games), PSHE (personal, social and health education), arts and our modern foreign language French.
+The plans indicate how teachers make cross curricular links between subjects and which areas are studied discretely